A wedding is one of life's great moments, a time of solemn commitment as well as good wishes, feasting and joy.

 The law entitles you to be married in the Church of England Parish Church where either of you lives.
 If you are an active, worshipping member of another church congregation, it is usually possible to be married there.

 Now, you can be married at Holy Trinity, Ashford in the Water, if you can demonstrate some connection with it - for example, if you used to live in the parish, or if you were baptised or confirmed here, you have a family connection with the church here, or used to be an active member.

 If you don't live in the parish, but are on the electoral roll, you can be married here.
-To qualify for this, you're expected to attend church services for six months before applying for membership.
+If you are not on the Electoral Roll you need to qualify for this by attending church services at Holy Trinity for six months before applying for membership.

 In certain circumstances you can apply for a Special Licence.
 At the moment you can only have a Church of England wedding in a parish church or some other place of worship - normally one licensed by the Bishop.
 It is not possible to have your church wedding in other venues like a hotel, or a hot air balloon!

 You must have your banns read out in church for three Sundays during the three months before the wedding.
 This is often done over three consecutive Sundays.
 Banns are an announcement of your intention to marry and a chance for anyone to put forward a reason why the marriage may not lawfully take place.
 Banns need to be read in the parish where each of you lives as well as at the church in which you are to be married if that is another parish.